mufflyt/birth_control/README.md

 * https://lenagroeger.s3.amazonaws.com/talks/orlando/exercises/ExcelMath/math.html
 * https://www.dropbox.com/s/nfo87g26mz93d0r/svider_article.pdf?dl=0

-# Abstract to model on
+# Abstract
-Purpose: Soccer participation continues to increase among all ages in the US.
-Our objective was to analyze trends in soccer-related facial injury epidemiology, demographics, and mechanisms of injury.
+Purpose: Oral contraceptive are one of the most common birth control methods.
+Our objective was to analyze trends in birth control tablet-related poisoning epidemiology, demographics, and mechanisms of injury.

-Materials and methods: The National Electronic Injury Surveillance System was evaluated for soccer-related facial injuries from 2010 through 2014.
-Results for product code "soccer" were filtered for injures to the face.
-Number of injuries was extrapolated, and data were analyzed for age, sex, specific injury diagnoses, locations, and mechanisms.
+Materials and methods: The National Electronic Injury Surveillance System was evaluated for birth control tablet-related poisonings from 2010 through 2019.
+Results for product code "medication tablets" were filtered for poisoning injuries.
+Number of poisonings was extrapolated, and data were analyzed for age, sex, specific poisoning diagnoses, locations, and mechanisms.

-Results: In all, 2054 soccer-related facial trauma entries were analyzed.
-During this time, the number of injures remained relatively stable.
-Lacerations were the most common diagnosis (44.2%), followed by contusions and fractures.
-The most common sites of fracture were the nose (75.1%).
-Of fractures with a reported mechanism of injury, the most common was head-to-head collisions (39.0%).
-Patients <19 years accounted for 66.9% of injuries, and athletes over 18 years old had a higher risk of fractures.
+Results: In all, 73 birth control tablet-related poisoning entries were analyzed.
+During this time, the number of poisonings decreased slightly.
+The majority of patients poisoned by birth control were male children between the ages of 1 and 4 years old (74.4%) with the route of exposure always being ingestion.

 Conclusions: The incidence of soccer-related facial trauma has remained stable, but the severity of such injuries remain a danger.
 Facial protection in soccer is virtually absent, and our findings reinforce the need to educate athletes, families, and physicians on injury awareness and prevention.

-Keywords: NEISS; National Electronic Injury Surveillance System; facial trauma; soccer; soccer-related injury.
+Keywords: NEISS; National Electronic Injury Surveillance System; poisoning; birth control tablet-related injury.

 # Materials and Methods
 The National Electronic Injury Surveillance System (NEISS), a nationwide resource offered by the Consumer Product Safety Commission, was evaluated for emergency department (ED) visits related to poisoning of birth control tablets.
 The NEISS collects data from a representative sample of EDs and weighs results based on ED setting, providing weighted national incidence.
 This database has been of great importance in numerous prior analyses.(citation needed)